Careers in education

 Education: Educators typically need a PhD or other doctoral degree to become a professor.
 Some colleges and technical schools may hire professors who have a master’s degree and a suitable amount of professional experience.

-Salary: As of May 2023, professors earned between $49,440 and $182,710, with a median wage of $84,380, according to BLS.
-The job outlook has a projected growth of 8% between 2022 and 2032, also according to BLS.
-However, the availability of tenure-track positions depends on your area of expertise and your geographic location.
+Salary: As of May 2023, professors earned between $49,440 and $182,710 , with a median wage of $84,380, according to BLS.
+The job outlook has a projected growth of 8%

-Instructional coordinators can work in all fields of education — primary, secondary or postsecondary.
+Unlike some other careers in education, instructional coordinators can work in all fields of education — primary, secondary or postsecondary.
 Instructional coordinators oversee the curriculum and instructional practices of a school.
 These education professionals work closely with teachers to ensure that all students experience a positive learning environment.

 Special education teachers can work with students of any age, and they have specialized knowledge in providing a quality educational experience for students with physical, mental or learning disabilities.

-Salary: As of May 2023, special educations earned between $47,520 and $106,290, with a median wage of $65,910, according to BLS.
+Salary: As of May 2023, special education teachers earned between $47,520 and $106,290 , with a median wage of $65,910, according to BLS.
 This career's job outlook is projected to show little to no change from 2022 to 2032.

-● Advanced degrees: Earning a master’s degree, a doctoral degree or even taking a few graduate courses as a part of your continuing education can impact your earning potential as an educator.
+● Advanced degrees: Earning a master’s degree, a doctoral degree or even taking a few graduate courses as a part of continuing education can impact earning potential as an educator.
 Advanced education demonstrates a more specialized or in-depth level of expertise.

-● Earning a state license: While some states may allow people to teach without earning a license, earning one may increase your earning potential.
+● Earning a state license: While some states may allow people to teach without earning a license , earning one may increase your earning potential.

-● Geographic location: Geographic location can have a major impact on an educator’s earning potential.
+● Geographic location: Geographic location can have a major impact on an educator’s earning potential .

 A graduate of Johns Hopkins University and its Writing Seminars program and winner of the Stephen A. Dixon Literary Prize, Michael Feder brings an eye for detail and a passion for research to every article he writes.
 His academic and professional background includes experience in marketing, content development, script writing and SEO.
 Today, he works as a multimedia specialist at University of Phoenix where he covers a variety of topics ranging from healthcare to IT.